jeremlp/SMILEI_QT_GUI/README.md

 Only the plotted data are stored in memory, making possible to open multiple diagnostic simultaneously.

-### IPython & Log dialog
+### IPython & Log & Memory graph dialog

 Allows to access app variables and perform operation or print them to the log dialog.
+Memory dialog allows fast and accurate memory management for large simulation diagnostics

 ### App screenshot
 ![image](https://github.com/user-attachments/assets/1e560314-302d-4501-be29-c48346a49609)